loda-lang/loda-programs/programs/oeis/list1.md

 * [A195028](http://oeis.org/A195028) ([L07 program](A195028.asm)): a(n) = n*(14*n + 13).
 * [A195029](http://oeis.org/A195029) ([L09 program](A195029.asm)): a(n) = n*(14*n + 13) + 3.
 * [A195030](http://oeis.org/A195030) ([L25 program](A195030.asm)): a(n) = (n-2)*(14*n-39) for n > 2, otherwise a(n) = n.
+* [A195036](http://oeis.org/A195036) ([L29 program](A195036.asm)): Vertex number of a square spiral in which the length of the first two edges are the legs of the primitive Pythagorean triple [15, 8, 17].
+The edges of the spiral have length A195035.
 * [A195037](http://oeis.org/A195037) ([L06 program](A195037.asm)): 17 times triangular numbers.
 * [A195038](http://oeis.org/A195038) ([L23 program](A195038.asm)): 41 times triangular numbers.
 * [A195039](http://oeis.org/A195039) ([L09 program](A195039.asm)): 23 times triangular numbers.